 According to the Institute of International Education’s Open Doors study, in 2016, there were 325,339 US students who studied abroad, while 1,078,822 international students studied in the United States.

-Whether your student has already been bitten by a travel bug or is still on the fence about studying abroad, consider these reasons and carpe diem!
+So, if your student has already been bitten by a travel bug or is still on the fence about studying abroad, consider these reasons, both academic benefits and personal growth advantages—and carpe diem!

 Reasons to Study Abroad

 Studying abroad not only diversifies your child’s cultural understandings, but also presents them the opportunity to practice that second language they always wanted to try (more on this point below!), or experience that authentically prepared dish they’ve been dreaming of.

 There’s really no better way to practice than to be fully immersed in the environment, and no more perfect way to taste a culture than through their food.

 Connecting with locals and travelers alike also means your child might just find their new best friend.

 One of my favorite moments at iD Tech is when an Italian camper contacted us to help find his American camp buddy from the previous year so they could attend our summer programs held in the Boston area together again.
 (We totally got them in contact and they did, in fact, attend another session together!)

 And, traveling abroad as a 12-year-old is a vastly different experience than that of an 18-year-old.
 Primary or secondary students will have less pressure to maintain the academic obligations of a structured university program.
 With this potentially extra time, younger students have more opportunities to venture out of the classroom and explore new environments.